MirkoLouis/Meerko-s-Anime-Tracker/README.md

 - **Status Updates:** Users can update the status of an anime in their watchlist to "Watching", "Plan to Watch", or "Completed".
 - **Completed List:** A separate section to view all the animes the user has completed.

+### Comments and Moderation
+- **User Comments:** Logged-in users can post comments on individual anime pages.
+- **Guest Viewing:** Guest users can view comments but are prompted to log in to post.
+- **Admin Moderation:** Users with an 'admin' role have the ability to delete any comment, ensuring a safe and respectful community environment.

 ### Personalized Dashboard
 - **User-Specific Spotlight:** The dashboard displays a personalized spotlight of anime recommendations based on the user's watchlist and viewing history.
 - **Watchlist Overview:** The dashboard provides a quick overview of the user's watchlist.